albrechtcolia/the-c-programming-language-solutions/readme.md

 - 03 - Cross referencer
 - 04 - Words and frequency
 - 05 - Undef - remove name and definition from table
+- 06 - Simple version of the #define processor

 <b>Chapter 07</b>
 - Under development.